youseedk/dna/src/docs/03-Code Guidelines/02-Installation-and-Usage.md

 The package is designed for two use cases:

 1. "As is" — you use ys-bundle.min.css which contains all YouSee elements and layout settings.
 That file is available both in the NPM package and on the CDN.
-2. "Custom" - you pick and mix what elements, svg files, font files etc. are needed and include them in a setup of your own choosing.

-If you choose option 2, "Custom", please be aware that it is required that you include ys-base.css before including any other elements.
+2. "Custom" - you only import the necessary files in your setup.
+Please note that you need to import ys-base.css, before including any other files from DNA.

 ### Requirements
 - Due to accessibility reasons, all font sizing is set using the `rem` unit — however, this requires that the font size on the `html` element is set to `16px` (default in all modern browsers).